General Fee Deposit (Non–Refundable)

 Withdrawals and Refunds – General

-- A registered student wishing to withdraw must submit a withdrawal request, in writing, to the Records Office.
-The effective date of withdrawal is the date the request is received by the Records Office.
+- A registered student wishing to withdraw must submit a withdrawal request, in writing, to the Enrollment Services Office.
+The effective date of withdrawal is the date the request is received by the Enrollment Services Office.
 In counting calendar days, if the latest date for acceptance of a withdrawal falls on a Saturday or Sunday, the following Monday shall be the effective date.
 If the latest date for acceptance of withdrawal falls on a legal holiday, the next business day shall be the effective date.

 - For request for withdrawal received prior to the first day of college classes for that semester, a refund of 100 percent of total tuition will be granted for both full–time and part–time students.

 - For request for withdrawal received on the first day of classes and through the fourteenth calendar day of that semester, a refund of 50 percent of total tuition applicable to the courses for which registered will be granted for both full and part–time student.

 - For a reduction in load which occurs on the first day of classes and through the fourteenth calendar day of that semester, 50 percent of the difference of the tuition applicable to the original and revised course schedules will be refunded.

 - No refund of tuition will be granted for either full–time or part–time students beyond the fourteenth calendar day after the first day of classes.